outrigdev/outrig/README.md

 - **Goroutine Monitoring**: Track and inspect goroutines, including custom naming
 - **Variable Watching**: Monitor variables and counters in your application
 - **Runtime Hooks**: Execute hooks in your running application (coming soon)
-- **Minimal Integration**: Integrate into your go application in seconds
+- **Minimal Integration**: Integrate into your Go application in seconds

 ## How It Works

 Outrig consists of two main components that work together:

 1. **SDK Client**: A lightweight Go library that you import into your application.
-It collects logs, goroutine information, and other runtime data from your application and sends it to the Outrig server.
+It collects logs, goroutine information, and other runtime data from your application and sends it to the Outrig Monitor.
 [API Docs](https://pkg.go.dev/github.com/outrigdev/outrig)

-2. **Outrig Server**: A standalone server that receives data from your application, processes it, and provides a web interface for real-time monitoring and debugging.
+2. **Outrig Monitor**: A standalone server that receives data from your application, processes it, and provides a web-based dashboard for real-time monitoring and debugging.

 ## Installation

 ### For Users

-For MacOS:
+For macOS:

 ```bash
 brew install --cask outrigdev/outrig/outrig